michelleyin96/overlooked-web/README.md

+## Work flow instructions

+-Pull repository
+-run "npm start" to start development server which will open app at localhost://3000 -After making changes, push to repository
+-Then to update AWS, run "npm run build" and copy contents in build folder to aws S3 bucket "overlooked-web"

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>